 - Make sure to ‘overstuff’ your pumpkin.
 Now, I don’t mean to make the seams burst open, but I do mean that, when you think you’ve used enough stuffing, add some more!
 Trust me, you’ll be glad you did!

 - Most definitely use the Dry Polyester Packing Fiber Fill.
-This is denser than the regular fiber fill you find in most cheap pillows.
+This is more dense than the regular fiber fill you find in most cheap pillows.
 This stuff ‘stays put’ and doesn’t sag.
 Saggy gourds are a no-no!

 - Not only use the fiber fill, but also use the shredded memory foam WRAPPED INSIDE the fiber fill….